 How do product events trigger lifecycle emails?

 You send an event to your email automation tool when something meaningful happens in your product: a user signs up, completes setup, uses a feature, goes quiet, or fails a payment.
-The automation listens for that event and fires the appropriate email.
-In GetFluxly, both a JavaScript SDK and an HTTP Events API write events to a unified customer profile, so any server-side or client-side action can trigger a flow.
+The automation listens for that event and fires the matching email.
+In GetFluxly, a JavaScript SDK and an HTTP Events API both write to a unified customer profile, so client-side and server-side actions can start the same flow.

 When should I use behavior triggers instead of time-based emails?

-Use behavior triggers whenever a meaningful signal exists: a user just signed up, hit a limit, went quiet after previously being active, or failed a payment.
-Use time-based triggers as a fallback when no signal has arrived yet, for example a 24-hour nudge after signup if the user has not yet logged in.
-The ideal sequence uses both: behavior triggers for the primary path and time-based fallbacks to catch users who produce no signal at all.
+Use behavior triggers whenever a meaningful signal exists: a user just signed up, hit a limit, went quiet after being active, or failed a payment.
+Use time-based triggers as the fallback when no signal has arrived, for example a 24-hour nudge for a signup who has not logged in.
+The strongest sequences use both, with behavior on the primary path and timers as the safety net.

 What tools do small SaaS teams need for lifecycle email automation?

-A small team needs event ingestion (a way to send product events to the email tool), behavioral segmentation (filter on those events to build audiences), and an automation builder that supports branch logic and exit-on-event.
+A small team needs event ingestion, behavioral segmentation, and an automation builder that supports branch logic and exit-on-event.
 You do not need a separate CDP for this.
 GetFluxly combines event ingestion, profile stitching, segmentation, and automation in one tool, connected to whatever email provider you already use (Resend, Mailgun, AWS SES, or any SMTP relay).